 Motion Picture Institute is a closed campus.
 The facility does not have open access to the public.
-The front entrance is kept locked at all time.
 Students are issued an IDE badge that opens the main entrance.
 Students may not let anyone into the building without permission from the school.
 All guests are required to sign in at the front desk.
 If they are assisting students on the stage or scene shop they must sign a waiver of liability.
 All other entrances to MPI are kept locked at all times and are used only for exit purposes.